Francisco Velarde de la Cuenca

-Francisco Velarde de la Cuenca (died 1605) was a Roman Catholic prelate who served as Archbishop of Messina (1599–1605).
+Francisco Velarde de la Cuenca was a Roman Catholic prelate who served as Archbishop of Messina (1599–1605).

 Biography

 Francisco Velarde de la Cuenca was ordained a priest on 20 December 1578.

 On 1 February 1599, he was appointed during the papacy of Pope Clement VIII as Archbishop of Messina.

-On 14 February 1599, he was consecrated bishop by Ottaviano Paravicini, Cardinal-Priest of Sant'Alessio, with Leonard Abel, Titular Bishop of Sidon, and Giovanni Camerota, Bishop of Bova, serving as co-consecrators.
+Two weeks later, he was consecrated bishop by Ottaviano Paravicini, Cardinal-Priest of Sant'Alessio, with Leonard Abel, Titular Bishop of Sidon, and Giovanni Camerota, Bishop of Bova, serving as co-consecrators.

-He served as Archbishop of Messina until his death in 1605.
+He served as Archbishop of Messina until he died in 1605.